Jacksonville

 You can make pre-arrangements with a funeral home and/or crematory.
 The terms and payment plans may differ depending on your requirements and age.
 And whether you make payment in full at the time of purchasing your pre-need plan or opt to arrange a payment plan.

 More and more cremation providers are offering online arrangement services, so all this can be done from the comfort of your own home.
-Pre-planning can provide you with funeral service coverage that will give you and your family peace of mind, reducing the stress associated with making last-minute funeral arrangements after a loved one has passed.
+Preplanning can provide you with funeral service coverage that gives you and your family peace of mind, reducing the stress of making last-minute arrangements after a loved one has passed.

 If you do regularly travel for work, pleasure, sport, visiting family, or snow-birding, you may wish to consider our great value Travel Protection Plan.
 This plan costs just $450 for an individual for lifetime protection against the costly expense of returning a body home if a death occurs 75 miles (or further) from your residence.
 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.